ReverseAndBot/Tinder-Bot/README.md

   - No poor browser module.
   - No jailbreaks or tweaks used (since no physical devices are required).
   - No phones required, no tablets required, no emulators required, no browser emulation required, no own server required.

+- We also offer:

+  - ***Custom reverse engineering (e. g.
+API endpoint detection, jailbreak/emulator/debugger/device detection/... bypassing, SSL unpinning, HTTP/2 and HTTP/3, GRPC, Protobuf, removal of hidden traffic/hidden system calls and much more)***
+  - Bot coding for social media apps, dating apps, other apps based on the hidden private APIs for iOS etc.
+  - Safari for iOS automation with a perfect anti device detection (XCUITest coded in Swift 5/6, no poor insecure instable Appium solution), ...
+  - ***Lists of API endpoints and required signatures, patched iOS apps (with SSL unpinning, jailbreak/device detection/... etc. bypassing, many more)***
+  - Trainings and white papers for you to set up your private bots on your own, with a perfect protection, hidden operation and anti-detection methods
+  - White label solutions for resellers and agencies available (neutral design, no copyright notices, no URL/contact mention, optionally your corporate design etc.)
+  - Exclusively for you, for you as a future reseller of a white label solution, or to be provided to everyone (cheaper)
+  - Optionally non disclosure agreements (NDA) or other contracts
+  - We can be your independent freelancers, project partners or consulting people
+  - High quality solutions with future updates and support, "Made in West Europe"
+  - We don't offer anything "open source" or for free
+  - Please contact us to discuss your requirements (don't contact us if your budget is lower than US$ 2,000 ;-))

 - A few examples of (soon) available modules: